Wu-Haonan/sourmash-plugin-repeat-robust-mutation-rate-estimators/README.md

 # sourmash-plugin-repeat-robust-mutation-rate-estimators

-[sourmash](https://sourmash.bio) is a tool for biological sequence analysis and comparisons.

-This plugin implements repeat-robust substitution rate estimators r_pp, r_pc, and r_cc based on FracMinHash sketches, as described in:
+This is a [sourmash](https://sourmash.bio/) plugin that estimates the **mutation rate** between two DNA sequences using repeat-robust $k$-mer-based estimators.
+It is particularly well-suited for highly repetitive sequences such as **centromeres**.

+The method is described in:

 > Wu, H. and Medvedev, P. (2026).
-Repeat-robust estimation of substitution rates from k-mer sketches. *bioRxiv*. https://www.biorxiv.org/content/10.64898/2026.04.01.715966v1
+The gift of novelty: repeat-robust *k*-mer-based estimators of mutation rates. *bioRxiv*. https://www.biorxiv.org/content/10.64898/2026.04.01.715966v1

+---

 ## Installation

-Install sourmash, then install this plugin:

 ```
-# Option 1:
+# Option 1: conda + pip (recommended)
 conda install -c conda-forge -c bioconda sourmash
 pip install sourmash-plugin-repeat-robust-mutation-rate-estimators

-# Option 2:
+# Option 2: pip only
 pip install sourmash
 pip install sourmash-plugin-repeat-robust-mutation-rate-estimators
 ```